vporton/carbon-flow/README.md

 relationships between issuers and the tree of child/parent relationships between carbon credit authorities.

+Remark: In fact they are not trees but directed graphs.

 There may be token owners who are neither issuers not authorities (either tokens unrelated with our carbon counting project (That's fine, there is no reason to use my project only for carbon counting, it may be useful also for something other.) or token owners temporarily not having